Beekman Place

 Beekman Place is a small street located in the Turtle Bay neighborhood on the East Side of Manhattan, New York City.
 Running from north to south for two blocks, the street is situated between the eastern end of 51st Street and Mitchell Place, where it ends at a retaining wall above 49th Street, overlooking the glass apartment towers at 860 and 870 United Nations Plaza, just north of the headquarters of the United Nations.
 "Beekman Place" also refers to the small residential enclave that surrounds the street itself.
-It is named after the Beekman family, who were influential in New York City's development.
+It is named after the Beekman family, who influenced New York City's development.

 History

 The neighborhood was the site of the Beekman family mansion, Mount Pleasant, which James Beekman built in 1765.
 James Beekman was a descendant of Willem Beekman, for whom Beekman Street and William Street were named.
-Willem Beekman came from Zutphen, Netherlands, to the new colony New Netherlands and was one of the first influential settlers in the Dutch town of New Amsterdam.
+Willem Beekman came from Zutphen, Netherlands, to the new colony of New Netherlands and was one of the first influential settlers in the Dutch town of New Amsterdam.
 The British made their headquarters in the mansion for a time during the American Revolutionary War, and Nathan Hale was tried as a spy in the mansion's greenhouse and hanged in a nearby orchard.
-George Washington visited the house many times during his presidency.
+George Washington often visited the house during his presidency.
 The Beekman family lived at Mount Pleasant until a cholera epidemic forced them to move in 1854, but the home survived until 1874, when it was torn down.

-Beekman Place was laid out in the 1860s and was originally flanked by four-story brownstone residences.
+Beekman Place was laid out in the 1860s and was initially flanked by four-story brownstone residences.
 It developed as a residential enclave because the topography was higher compared to the rest of the neighborhood.
 Samuel W. Dunscombe, who had previously been a minister, owned most land around Beekman Place at the time.
 James Beekman's family retained ownership of a small strip of land along the East River waterfront just east of Beekman Place.
 In 1865, when Beekman sold his family's land, he created a deed agreement that prohibited any structures on the plot from rising above 40 ft, the height of Dunscombe's retaining wall just east of Beekman Place.
 This restriction was meant to preserve views from the new buildings on Beekman Place.